NREL/resstock/docs/source/workflow_inputs.rst

   .. [#] The sum of all ``FractionHeatLoadServed`` (across all HVAC systems) must be less than or equal to 1.
   .. [#] FractionHeatLoadServed is required unless the heating system is a heat pump backup system (i.e., referenced by a ``HeatPump[BackupType="separate"]/BackupSystem``; see :ref:`hvac_heatpump`), in which case FractionHeatLoadServed is not allowed.
          Heat pump backup will only operate during colder temperatures when the heat pump runs out of heating capacity or is disabled due to a switchover/lockout temperature.
-  .. [#] If ElectricAuxiliaryEnergy not provided, defaults as follows:
+  .. [#] If ElectricAuxiliaryEnergy not provided, defaults as follows per ANSI/RESNET/ICC 301-2019:

          \- **Oil boiler**: 330 kWh/yr